jzhan862/615-final-project-JinzheZhang/README.md

 The aim of this project is to explore jobs and try to find the common vocabulary used in the job description.

-Job type, company, title, location and description were analyzed below.
+Job type, company, title, location and description were analyzed.
 For descriptions, texting manipulation was used to clean and dig the insight.

 The data set which is from Github Job and, specifically jobs for software developers，data science.Linki is https://jobs.github.com/api.